eskayML/fiverr-spammers-prediction/README.md

 # fiverr-spammers-prediction
-A kaggle competition for predicting Fiverr spammers
+An online kaggle competition for predicting Fiverr spammers